Paranormal activity began during its restoration.

-The Old Regent Theatre is a film & non-film events theater, with an authentic 1930s aura, inside and out.
-It was restored the first time in 1996, and again in 1997, in its Art deco 1930s style, made popular at the 1925 World’s Fair.
-The Regent Theatre has “a cream-colored vitrolite facade with red and green highlights.
-The six second-story windows have been closed up and covered with vitrolite with abstract decoration on them.”
+The Old Regent Theatre is a film & non-film events theatre, with an authentic 1930s aura, inside and out.
+It was restored the first time in 1996, and again in 1997, in its Art Deco 1930s style, made popular at the 1925 World’s Fair.
+The Regent Theatre has “a cream-colored Vitrolite facade with red and green highlights.
+The six second-story windows have been closed up and covered with Vitrolite with abstract decoration on them.”

-The “late Streamline era” marquee, is decorated with just one large white star, powered with neon and light bulbs.”
-When we visited the theater, the marquee was down because it was being restored.
+The “late Streamline era” marquee, is decorated with just one large white star, powered with neon and light bulbs.

-The Theatre also has its original 20 x 30 screen, one of the biggest screens in Michigan; a bonus to the film lover, whether watching newly released films or classics of yesteryear.
-The historic panels in the 687 red seat auditorium were recreated and the original 1930s red carpeting was restored.
+The Theatre also has its original 20 x 30 screen, one of the biggest screens in Michigan; a bonus to the film lover, whether they’re watching newly released films or classics of yesteryear.
+In the auditorium, there are 205 comfortable seats on the first floor and another 140 in the balcony, with a total of 345 seats for patrons.
+The historic panels in the 345 red seat auditorium were recreated and the original 1930s red carpeting was restored.

-The building which houses the Old Regent Theatre has been transformed and renewed throughout the years to meet the needs of the community.
+The building which houses the Old Regent Theatre has been transformed and renewed over the years to meet the needs of the community.
 It was originally built to be a horse livery stable back in the late 1800s.
-In 1902, the building was transformed into a buick garage.
-In 1919, the building became a vaudeville theater, and a silent movie house as well.
-Inspired by the World’s Fair, the theater was given a face-lift in the 1930s, redone in the Art Deco style and reopened mainly as a film theater.
+In 1902, the building was converted to become a buick garage.
+Seventeen years later, a real change came that would bring joy and peace to the entire community.

 The Old Regent Theatre had its grand reopening in 1996, once again showing films and hosting events for the benefit of the public.
 Then, in 1997, a heart-breaking disaster struck.
-A violent rain storm caved in the roof, ruining the inside of the theater.
-The miracle was that it happened just 1 hour after the theater had closed for the night, and no one was hurt.
+A violent rain storm caved in the roof, ruining the inside of the theatre.
+The miracle was that it happened just one hour after the Regent Theatre had closed for the night, and no one was hurt.